 Premiums for Life Insurance represent amounts received on traditional life insurance policies, primarily term life, international life and health and group benefits.
-Premiums, excluding the effect of foreign exchange, increased in the three- and six-month periods ended June 30, 2019 compared to the same periods in the prior year.
+Premiums, excluding the effect of foreign exchange, increased in the first quarter of 2019 compared to the same period in the prior year.
 Premiums and deposits for Life Insurance is a non-GAAP financial measure that includes direct and assumed premiums as well as deposits received on universal life insurance.